Nirgundi Seeds | Sambhalu Beej | Chaste Seeds | Nirgund

 Nirgundi Herb (Vitex negundo Linn), commonly referred to as the Five-Leaved Chaste Tree, is a highly regarded medicinal plant in Ayurveda, valued for its potent therapeutic properties.
 Traditionally cited in ancient texts like Charaka Samhita, Nirgundi is widely used for managing Vata-related disorders, chronic pain, respiratory issues, and more.

-The plant is a 6–12 ft tall bushy shrub, with multiple branches covered in fine hairs and distinct leaf arrangements.
-Nirgundi is known for its analgesic, anti-inflammatory, anti-arthritic, and antimicrobial actions.
+This 6–12 ft tall bushy shrub grows with multiple fine-haired branches and distinctly arranged leaves.
+Practitioners value Nirgundi for its analgesic, anti-inflammatory, anti-arthritic, and antimicrobial actions.

 -